ajinkyakhandar/tree-foliar/package/README.md

 - Generate a tree-like structure of directories and files.
 - Ignore specific files and directories based on user-defined criteria.
 - Output the tree structure to a file or print it to the console.
+- Monitor the specified directory for changes in real-time using watch mode.

 ## Installation
 To install the package, you can use npm: